 OfferUp positioned itself as a safer platform compared to Craigslist, by introducing TruYou, a program through which sellers and buyers opting into the program could increase their trustworthiness through the verification of a state ID, a phone number and a validated profile picture.
 Additionally, users can block and report users exhibiting suspicious or harassing behavior, making the platform safer as a whole.

-For people still wary of meeting strangers over the internet, OfferUp has also partnered with businesses and police stations to create Community MeetUp Spots, which are brightly lit and have video cameras, to meet sellers to inspect products and complete transactions.
+It is best to be extra careful when you meet strangers you’ve connected with over the internet.
+OfferUp has partnered with businesses and police stations to create Community MeetUp Spots, which are brightly lit and have video cameras, to meet sellers to inspect products and complete transactions.
 You can see the MeetUp Spots highlighted when you look up a location on the OfferUp app.
+The MeetUp program now has more than 1,900 locations across the U.S.

 Through social validation and validation through traditional methods, OfferUp seeks to allay the safety concerns of its users.